oncody/civ-board-game-2010/README.md

 To purchase a technology a player needs to have enough trade available to pay for it.

 Technology Cost

-The Railroad technology card should have a coin icon.
+Errata:
 The Metal Casting technology card should not have a coin icon.
+The Railroad technology card should have a coin icon printed on it.

 When you research a technology that grants you a coin, this coin will count for the purpose of the trade you keep after researching that technology.